antonioribeiro/laravel-installer/README.md

 * Added Laravel 4.1 to install options
 * Moved default Laravel to 4.1
 * Removed All meta repositories
+* Removed Twitter Bootstrap installation, can be easily done via Bower

 2013/02/05 00:25 (GMT-3) - Version 1.7.0